bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 If your server is behind a firewall already -- such as running within your company or on an EC2 instance behind a Amazon Security Group -- and the firewall is enforcing the above restrictions, you don't need a second firewall and can skip this section.

 BigBlueButton comes with a [UFW](https://launchpad.net/ufw) based ruleset.
-It it can be applied on restart (c.f.
-[Automatically apply configuration changes on restart](#automatically-apply-configuration-changes-on-restart)) and restricts access only to the following needed ports:
+It it can be applied on restart and restricts access only to the following needed ports:

 - TCP/IP port 22 for SSH
 - TCP/IP port 80 for HTTP